Cuboxylate/P2P_twitter/README.md

 # P2P Twitter

-This project was a university assignment for my networks course.
-The assignment specifications are included.

 #### Objective
 Create a P2P messaging client that allows the user to post statuses (with max length 140 chars) and displays